 Seed Analysts | Farm Manager | Agricultural Research Scientist |

-A BSc Horticulture graduate can expect an initial salary around INR 2 to 4 LPA.
+A BSc Horticulture graduate can expect an initial salary of around INR 2 to 4 LPA.
 It further increases up to INR 5 to 7 LPA with mid-level positions, depending on the position, experience, industry type, and location.

 With years of experience and expertise, one gets paid as high as INR 10 to 12 LPA as per the government pay scale policy for Agriculture and Farming Industries.